Slate5/bc-wrapper/README.md

 => 1001
 BC:02> base = 16; A + 5
 => F
+BC:03>
 ```

 `base` is a custom special variable that changes `ibase` and `obase` (output base) at once.

 ### Bash access
-Bash can be accessed in two ways:
+Bash can be accessed within the wrapper in two ways:

 1. by typing `$$`: